 Considered by many to be one of the birthplaces of Chinese civilization, Xi’an is a fascinating travel destination.
-Xi’an is currently the capital of Shaanxi Province and is endowed with some of the world’s best archeological sites, amazing cuisine, and a convenient and dependable transport system.
-As of 2018, the city’s population was over 12 million and this number is projected to increase hugely in the next decade.
+Xi’an is the capital of Shaanxi Province and is endowed with some of the world’s best archeological sites and local cuisine.
+As of 2018, the city’s population was over 12 million and this number is projected to continue to increase in the next decade.

 Xi’an served as the capital city of China many times throughout the country’s long history and was once an important departure point for the Silk Road, China’s ancient trade route network.
 Along with Beijing, Luoyang, and Nanjing, Xi’an is considered to be one of China’s four great ancient capitals.
 Today, the city administers over 4 Chinese counties and 9 major districts and has been recognized by organizations like UNESCO for its rich collection of archeological sites.

-Xi’an is a Mandarin name that means ‘Western Peace.’
+Xi’an means “Western Peace” in Chinese.
 The name was assumed in 1369 AD and is linked to the Ming Dynasty.
 Xi’an is over 2,000 years old and humans are believed to have been living in the area for an even longer time.